vivrichards600/friendlytester.github.io/pages/programming/roadmap.md

 ---
 [Course Home](../course)

-If you got some value from this class, and are willing, can you add a comment below as an endorsement?
+If you got some value from this class, and are willing, can you add a comment the [course list](/training/online) page as an endorsement?

 I currently don't have anything else planned for this course.
 However, I'm going to be creating a video version for [The Dojo](dojo.ministryoftesting.com) over at [Ministry of Testing](ministryoftesting.com), so if you haven't checked out The Dojo, I encourage you to do so.